niplav/site/bcis_and_alignment.md

 Biological humans – humans with BCIs – whole-brain emulations – human imitations.
-This spectrum also partially tracks how aligned these human-like systems can be expected to act: a human imitation off-distribution seems much less trust-worthy than a whole-brain emulation of a human.
+This spectrum also partially tracks how aligned these human-like systems can be expected to act: a human imitation off-distribution seems much less trustworthy than a whole-brain emulation of a human.

 Arguments Against the Utility of Brain-Computer Interfaces in AI Alignment